ddinh0411/ROMSly/design2.md

 DeleteDB()
 - clears custom database back to default settings when database was first initialized
-- used to reset the database as a last resort if something goes wrong
+- outputs nothing

 AddOrder(int orderID, string name, int cost, queue<Food> contents)
-- takes the number of the order (int), the name of the person who ordered the item, the cost of the item (to be used for the cheque at the end), and the ordered item list which is a queue.
+- takes the number of the order (int), the name of the ordered item, the cost of the item (to be used for the cheque at the end), and the ordered item list which is a queue.
 Items added in will be placed at the back of the queue.
+- outputs nothing

 UpdateOrderStatus(int orderID, bool isDone)